Tinka8ell/Extending-Proc-Gen-E21/README.md

 ### Use 1st and 3rd person prefabs

-1. Add the assest from store
+1. Add the assest from store - installed and working StarterAssets:
+   * First Person Controller
+   * Third Person Controller
 1. Create a "Player" using both and write a script to swap
 1. Add UMA skeleton etc.